-I used an 8-ounce package of Upton’s Naturals traditional seitan.
-But feel free to use 1 ½ cups of the chicken-style seitan of your choice, chopped in bite-sized pieces.
+You can use an 8-ounce package of store-bought seitan, like Upton’s Naturals traditional seitan.
+Or use 1 ½ cups of homemade seitan chicken, chopped in bite-sized pieces.

 If you’d prefer to keep this vegan pot pie gluten free, just use gluten-free pie crusts.
 Then opt for 1 ½ cups of chickpeas or Great Northern beans instead of seitan.
 Your call!